ianhattwick/controlVoltage/README.md

 For each CV signal, you must:
 1. create a modularCV object, e.g. modularCV chan1 = modularCV();
 2. run chan1.loop() inside your main loop
-3. generate CV signals by using chan1.trigger(), chan1.AR(0, 100), etc.
+3. Use a control rate loop t0 generate CV signals by using chan1.trigger(), chan1.AR(0, 100), etc.
-4. get the CV output inside your signal loop by calling chan1.get().
+4. Get the CV output inside your signal loop by calling chan1.get().
 This also frees up chan1 to generate a new sample.

 ### Documentation and API
 Detailed information on objects, methods, and parameters is [located on the gihub wiki](https://github.com/ianhattwick/controlVoltage/wiki).